The Most Useful Tree

 The Grain That Grows On A Tree

-Chestnut has been called the Bread Tree – it has been a staple in the diet for people all over the world for thousands of years.
-It is a very high quality food source, with the nutritional makeup of a grain, yet grows on a tree, without annual tillage of the soil, and can bear crops for 100s of years.
+Chestnut has been called the Bread Tree – it has been a staple in the diet of people all over the world for thousands of years.
+It is a very high-quality food source, with the nutritional makeup of grain, yet grows on a tree, without annual tillage of the soil, and can bear crops for 100s of years.

 By comparison, all other nuts are very high in fat, as much as 50-60% (almonds, walnuts, etc).
 The American Heart Association promotes a high carbohydrate, low fat, low sodium diet as a principal defense against heart disease.